MarkBind/markbind/docs/userGuide/syntax/includes.md

 ##### Excluding Files from Rendering as Pages

-**MarkBind supports the exclusion of files from rendering as pages**.
-For example, you can exclude files containing <tooltip content="A fragment is a piece of content that can be reused across multiple pages.">custom fragments</tooltip> of reusable content from page generation.
+**MarkBind supports the exclusion of files from page generation**.
+For example, you can exclude files containing <tooltip content="A fragment is a piece of content that can be reused across multiple pages.">custom fragments</tooltip> that are only meant to be used in `<include>`.
 <box type="warning">

 Note: This example below is assuming that you have included the following glob pattern in the `site.json` file: